curl/curl/docs/MANUAL.md

     curl telnet://remote.example.com

 Enter the data to pass to the server on stdin.
-The result will be sent to stdout or to the file you specify with `-o`.
+The result is sent to stdout or to the file you specify with `-o`.

 You might want the `-N`/`--no-buffer` option to switch off the buffered output for slow connections or similar.